Mohair: History

-Mohair is one of the oldest textile fibers in use, produced exclusively in Turkey.
+Mohair is one of the oldest textile fibers, and was produced exclusively in Turkey until the middle of the 19th century.
 Fabric made of mohair was known in England by the early 18th century.

-The word "mohair" was adopted into English sometime before 1570 from the Arabic: mukhayyar, a type of haircloth, literally "choice", from khayyara, "he chose".
+The word "mohair" was adopted into English sometime before 1570 from the Arabic مخير (mukhayyar), a type of haircloth, literally "choice".

 In about 1820, raw mohair was first exported from Turkey to England, which then became the leading manufacturer of mohair products.
-The Yorkshire mills spun yarn that was exported to Russia, Germany, Austria, etc., as well as woven directly in Yorkshire.
+The Yorkshire mills spun yarn that was exported to Russia, Germany, Austria, apart from being woven directly in Yorkshire.

 Until 1849, the Turkish province of Ankara was the sole producer of Angora goats.
 Charles V is believed to be the first to bring Angora goats to Europe.
 Due to the great demand for mohair fiber, throughout the 1800s there was a great deal of crossbreeding between Angora goats and common goats.
 The growing demand for mohair further resulted in attempts on a commercial scale to introduce the goat into South Africa (where it was crossed with the native goat) in 1838, the United States in 1849, Australia from 1856 to 1875, and later still New Zealand.
 In 1849, Angora goats made their way to America as a gift from Turkey.

 During the 1960s, a blend of mohair and wool suiting fabric known as Tonik or Tonic was developed in England.
 This had a shiny, color-changing appearance and was popular among rude boys and the mod subculture.
 Similar suits were worn by mod revivalists, skinheads, and fans of ska punk and two tone music during the early to mid-1980s.

-Today South Africa is the largest mohair producer in the world, with the majority of South African mohair being produced in the Eastern Cape.
+Today, South Africa is the largest mohair producer in the world, with the majority of South African mohair being produced in the Eastern Cape.
 The United States is the second-largest producer, with the majority of American mohair being produced in Texas.
 Turkey also produces good-quality mohair.
 Because the goats are sheared once a year (different from South Africa), Turkey produces the longest mohair of the world.

-In December 2006 the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres, so as to raise the profile of mohair and other natural fibers.
+In December 2006, the General Assembly of the United Nations proclaimed 2009 to be the International Year of Natural Fibres, so as to raise the profile of mohair and other natural fibers.